ADFG-DSF/GothamSurvey/README.md

 This repository stores files used to summarize the gothamCulture Division of Sport Fisheries survey report and the written answers Division of Sport Fisheries employees provided to to open-ended questions within the same survey.

-The network location for this repository is S:\\RTS\\Reimer\\GothamSurvey although the input files (Copy of Sport Fish survey comments_sg.xlsx and SPF Report 31 Mar 2023.pdf) are stored at H:\\My Documents\\DLT\\GothamSurvey as they contained potentially identifying information and the DLT felt they should not be released in their entirety.
-The input files are also stored on the DLT Private file repository on SharePoint which is a protected SharePoint drive to which all DLT members have access.
+The network location for this repository is S:\\RTS\\Reimer\\GothamSurvey although the input files (Copy of Sport Fish survey comments_sg.xlsx and SPF Report 31 Mar 2023.pdf) are stored on Adam Reimer's H drive at H:\\My Documents\\DLT\\GothamSurvey.
+The input data contained potentially identifying information which caused the DLT to decide they should not be released in their entirety.
+The input files are also stored on the DLT private file repository on SharePoint.

 The folder/file structure of this repository is: